Police: Dead Baby Found Inside Plastic Bag In Harwinton, Connecticut Reservoir

 State troopers blocked Route 72 in Harwinton and in Plymouth, which leads to the reservoir.
 It was not immediately made clear if the roads have reopened.

-It was reported that the child’s age and gender have not been determined, and circumstances leading up to his or her death is under investigation.
+It was reported that the child’s age and gender had not been determined, and circumstances leading up to his or her death is under investigation.

 After learning a dead baby was found inside a bag in Harwinton reservoir, Harwinton First Selectman Michael Criss was stunned, “especially having kids of his own.”